JohnCoene/packer/README.md

 </div>

-> {packer} aims to be to JavaScript what golem is shiny and what devtools is to package development.
+> {packer} aims to be to JavaScript what golem is shiny.

 ## Installation